Accused Buffalo gunman followed familiar radicalization path

 Federal authorities have in recent years prosecuted members of white supremacist and neo-Nazi groups, including Atomwaffen Division and The Base.
 These organizations have embraced a fringe philosophy known as “accelerationism,” which promotes mass violence to fuel society’s collapse, spark a race war or overthrow the U.S. government.

-Those defendants’ digital paths to indoctrination in some ways appear to mirror that of Gendron.
-The racist screed that has been attributed to him advanced ideas from the “great replacement” theory — a baseless conspiracy theory that says there’s a plot to diminish the influence of white people.
+Those defendants’ paths to digital indoctrination in some ways appear to mirror that of Gendron.
+The racist screed that has been attributed to him advanced ideas from the “great replacement” theory — a baseless conspiracy that says there’s a plot to diminish the influence of white people.

+A generation ago, indoctrination into extremist groups involved people meeting face to face, talking and swapping books, and so harmful ideologies weren’t as likely to spread as quickly as they can today, said Shannon Foley Martinez, a reformed extremist who mentors people trying to leave supremacist groups.

+“When I go and talk to middle and high school and university students and I ask them who has seen racist or anti-Semitic comments or content online, 100 percent of the hands go up,” said Martinez, who cut ties with extremists 28 years ago.

 There’s long been debate within the criminal justice system about the ability to rehabilitate racially or ethnically motivated extremists, or create so-called “off-ramps,” for them before they commit violence.
 Once charged, several defendants have sought to renounce their ideologies, pointing to mitigating factors in their own lives that they said had warped their judgment and led to a poisoned set of beliefs.